-Peer Discourse Sessions (May-June 2020 and December 2020)
+Peer Discourse Sessions (May-June 2020, December 2020, April 2021)

-We conducted 13 peer discourse sessions (a form of focus groups) in May and June 2020, and nine sessions in December 2020.
+We conducted 13 peer discourse sessions (a form of focus group) in May and June 2020, nine sessions in December 2020, and nine more in April 2021.
 These sessions explored participants' thinking about major issues in American society, including health, the economy, government, and racism.

-In the sessions conducted in May and June, we asked participants to think about these issues in the past, present, and future in an attempt to collect information about broader mindsets rather than just thinking about the pandemic.3 The sessions then turned to lengthy discussions about a specific topic-the economy, government, or health.
-In the final five of the 13 sessions we added a dedicated set of questions on the racial justice protests following the murder of George Floyd, which were just beginning to happen at the time, to understand how participants were making sense of the protests and the issues at stake in them.
+In the sessions conducted in May and June 2020, we asked participants to think about these issues in the past, present, and future in an attempt to collect information about broader mindsets rather than just thinking about the pandemic.3 The sessions then turned to lengthy discussions about a specific topic-the economy, government, or health.
+In the final five of the 13 sessions, we added a dedicated set of questions on the racial justice uprisings following the murder of George Floyd, which were just beginning to happen at the time, to understand how participants were making sense of the protests and the issues at stake in them.

-In the sessions conducted in December, we revisited the same issues, with three sessions focusing on the economy, three on government, and three on health.
+In the sessions conducted in December 2020 and April 2021, we revisited the same issues, with three sessions focusing on the economy, three on government, and three on health.
 We wove questions about racism throughout all sessions.
-We dedicated the first half of the sessions to questions we had asked in May and June.
+We dedicated the first half of the sessions to questions we had asked in May and June 2020.
 This allowed us to look at whether the same questions were eliciting similar conversations or whether different patterns were emerging.
 In the second half of the sessions, we designed activities to deepen our understanding of findings that were emerging in the project.

-Specifically, we explored thinking about the connection between health and place in the context of COVID-19; about health and racism in the context of COVID-19; about the idea that the economic system is "rigged"; about racism and the economy; about the meaning of democratic representation; and about elections and the American voting system.
+In the December 2020 sessions, we explored thinking about the connection between health and place in the context of COVID-19; about health and racism in the context of COVID-19; about the idea that the economic system is "rigged"; about racism and the economy; about the meaning of democratic representation; and about elections and the American voting system.
 The sessions concluded with a brief discussion of lessons people were drawing from the pandemic.